opeolluwa/backend-for-humans/src/module_2/networks.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/tSodBEAJz9Y?si=EGXiqLpMR062EjdM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Computer network are the linking of as many computers as you can imagine.
-Well, does it not bother you to think about how computers communicate with each other?
-How they identify themselves on a network?
-How they securely share information without someone eavesdropping, and many more?
+A computer network is simply a group of computers that are connected and can share information with each other.
+Think of it like a neighbourhood — each house (computer) has an address, and there are roads (connections) that let people (data) travel between them.

-We will talk about Protocols in the next section where you will learn how information sharing between computers are cordinated.
+This raises some interesting questions: How do computers identify themselves on a network?
+How do they share information securely without someone intercepting it?
+We will answer these questions in the next section, where we discuss **Protocols** — the rules that keep computer communication organized and safe.